 Of all it can produce, shea butter is the most popular product made from the shea tree.
 In its raw and unrefined form, shea butter is famous for its moisturising property that benefits a wide range of skin conditions such as eczema, rash and dry skin.

 But watch out.
 Only with a careful extraction and refinement process that shea butter can keep its amazingly beneficial properties.
-This is why we only use high quality and unrefined shea butter to make our beautiful shea butter hand cream.
+This is why we only use high quality and unrefined shea butter to make our beautiful Organic Hydrating Facial Moisturiser.

 Now you know more about some of the top ingredients that go into making natural skincare products, make sure to visit this article to learn more about how to use moisturisers correctly to look after your skin.

-Interested in more skincare tips?
-Subscribe below and join our Mighty Impression community to receive more fantastic and useful updates.
+For more skincare tips, subscribe below and join our Mighty Impression community to receive more fantastic and useful updates.